 There will inevitably come a time when you and your partner will need to sit down and trim the guest list.
 You have to draw the line somewhere, but when it comes to co-workers, is it acceptable to invite them only and not their spouses or plus-ones?
 Or would that be impolite?
 Our in-house wedding etiquette expert is here to weigh your options.

 I'm close to about 10 of my co-workers and I'd love to have them at my wedding, but my guest list is tight and we can't accommodate 20 more people.
 Would it be okay to invite these co-workers, but not their spouses?

 Another perfectly acceptable alternative is to invite no one from work to your wedding.
-If anyone inquires, you can say something along the lines of: "Now that we're into the realities of planning, it looks as if we are going to have a fairly small wedding."
-Or, if you or your fiancé has a large family, you could say, "We already realize that, once we invite our families, we won't be able to invite many of our friends and coworkers."
-Those comments can help get the point across that the guest list will be limited.
+Yup, you heard right.
+If anyone inquires, you can say something along the lines of: "Now that we're into the realities of planning, it looks as though we're going to have a fairly small wedding."
+Or, if you or your partner has a large family, you could say, "We already realize that, once we invite our families, we won't be able to accommodate as many friends and coworkers as we had previously hoped."